arenaxr/arena-docs/content/3d-content/index.md

 ![tutorial_10](../../assets/img/blender/tutorial_10.png)

 In the animation window at the bottom of the timeline, click on the numbers to switch frames.
 When moving objects, use the Move tool, or change the coordinates in the Context menu.
 Select the diamond next to each location coordinate in the Context menu in each frame that moves to save the change.
 Each model moves separately, but they do not have to move every frame.
 For simple animations, moving something every 5-10 frames is fine.
-The movements I set are at random, and they loop back to their original position.
+The movements we set are at random, and they loop back to their original position.

 ![tutorial_12](../../assets/img/blender/tutorial_12.png)

 Switch back to the layout tab along the top.
 Here you can play back the animation, as well as adjust how long the animation is.
-I changed it from 250 to 100 frames, as I do not have 250 frames of content, and there would just be a long pause at the end of the animation.
+We changed it from 250 to 100 frames, as we do not have 250 frames of content, and there would just be a long pause at the end of the animation.

 ![tutorial_13](../../assets/img/blender/tutorial_13.png)